 Compared to the past decade, the speed at which technology advances is relatively fast today.
-If the move from large-scale enterprise-based mainframe applications to flexible cloud-based applications took decades to stabilize, it takes hardly months to evolve to bring on-board new technologies to improve the technological capabilities of business applications.
+If the move from large-scale enterprise-based mainframe applications to flexible cloud-based applications took decades to stabilize, it hardly takes months to develop to bring on-board new technologies to improve the technological capabilities of business applications.

 RPA and cognitive automation all make companies more efficient and smarter.
 Perhaps they represent the two ends of the smart spectrum of automation.
-RPA refers to the software at the simple end of the spectrum, which can be easily programmed to perform specific tasks through applications, to help eradicate routine, repetitive tasks performed by humans.
+RPA refers to the software at the simple end of the spectrum which is programmed to perform specific tasks through applications, to help eradicate routine, repetitive tasks performed by humans.

-Cognitive Document Automation uses a range of Artificial Intelligence (AI) capabilities including Natural Language Processing (NLP) and Machine Learning to the cluster, identify, isolate, OCR, extract and understand (human language) any form of text.
+Cognitive Document Automation uses a range of Artificial Intelligence (AI) capabilities including Natural Language Processing (NLP) and Machine Learning to cluster, identify, isolate, OCR, extract and understand (human language) any form of text.
 Machine Learning is a key component of CDA, easing CDA system setup and maintenance.

 Written by: Jimmi Chandra